RonSanders/CeriosWebBlog/README.md

 # CeriosWebBlog

-Welkom on the CeriosWebBlog git repository.
+Welcome on the CeriosWebBlog git repository.